JennStro/DAT250-hand-in/dat250-expass5.md

 also deleted the whole `src/` directory so I ended up opening the spring init project again and create a new repo.
 Then I run `mvn clean install` when I had committed `.gitignore` so that it would detect the files it should be ignoring, but there were still some untracked files.
-I ended up committing all the files and then use `git rm -r --cached . ` to get git to forget all the files committed in this commit.
-Then afterwards when I ran `git status` the files to be ignored were no longer "untracked", and I could add the other files to the repo.
+I ended up committing all the files and then use `git rm -r --cached . ` to get git to forget all the files committed in this commit, but it did not work.

+I did not get the "/hello?name=myName" to work properly, I got the message: `% curl localhost:8080/hello?name=world
+zsh: no matches found: localhost:8080/hello?name=world` but it workes fine without the requestparameter: ` % curl localhost:8080/hello Hello World!%  `

 [Repo for experiment](https://github.com/JennStro/spring-boot-experiment)